Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/_index.md

 who_is_this_for: This is an introductory topic for anyone who wants to deploy MariaDB on Arm based EC2 instance, Arm based RDS deployment, or Arm based container on AWS.

 learning_objectives:
-    - Deploy single instance of MariaDB through Docker, RDS and EC2 instance
+    - Deploy a single instance of MariaDB through Docker, RDS, or an EC2 instance.
     - Automate MariaDB EC2 instance creation using Terraform and Ansible

 prerequisites: